singuerinc/www/src/content/2016-11-16-singuerinc-bi.md

 Bi is a personal experiment.
 Is a website that displays images from your Instagram feed but with higher resolution and size.

-The idea behind it is to test technologies like Vue.js, webpack, Docker, PostCSS and yarn among others.
+The idea behind it was to test technologies like Vue.js, webpack, Docker, PostCSS and yarn among others.